Hypothyroidism in Children

 Slightly heavier weight than peers

-Hypothyroidism can cause the following problems for children and teens, if it isn’t treated:
+If untreated, hypothyroidism can cause the following problems for children and teens:

 Developmental delays, both physical and mental